AlmondGod/action-diffusion-handbook/README.md

 5. Transformer Decoder (image tokens to noise prediction diagonal covariance prediction)
     1. standard linear decoder (apply final layer norm, linearly decode each token into 2 x same dim as spatial input)
     2. We predict covariance because different patches have different uncertainty/information levels
+5. **Latent Diffusion Model:** First, we learn autoencoder encoding of x into latent space of zs, then learn Diffusion Model in space zs, then generate with diffusion model and learned decoder
+    1. Intuitively, this is a better Diffusion Model since it operates in a vastly lower latent dim than data dim

-Use standard VAE model from stable diffusion as encoder/decoder and train DiT in latent space
+    2. Use standard VAE model from stable diffusion as encoder/decoder and train DiT in latent space

-## RDT-1B
+## RDT-1B: Robotics Diffusion Transformer
-**Robotics Diffusion Transformer:** 1.2B param lagnuage-condtioned bimanual manipulation with vision foundation model

-- fine-tuned on self-created dataset, 0-shot generalizable to new objects/scenes and 1-5 demo learning of new skills
+1.2B param lagnuage-condtioned bimanual manipulation with a vision foundation model, fine-tuned on self-created dataset, 0-shot generalizable to new objects/scenes, and 1-5 demo learning of new skills!

 **Physically Interpretable Unified Action Space:** same action representation for different robots to preserve universal semantics of actions for cross-embodiment knowledge transfer